 It was a necessary expansion.
 In addition to making by hand tens of thousands of pies each year for The Pie Chest, Pennington and her team make desserts and other baked goods for The Whiskey Jar, El Bebedero, Revolutionary Soup, Commonwealth Restaurant & Skybar and Brasserie Saison—all part of restaurateur Will Richey’s Ten Course Hospitality group.
 Richey co-owned The Pie Chest with Pennington until August 2017, when Pennington became sole owner.

 The second location will offer hand pies and Pie Chest favorites by the slice, plus biscuits hot out of the oven, honey chocolate chip cookies (the first thing Pennington ever baked, with her Memaw) and special non-pie items that’ll spotlight the small baking team’s talents.
-Lone Light Coffee will share the space, offering its full range of coffees and teas at the front counter, and roasting its own coffee in the back room.
+Lone Light Coffee will share the space, offering its full range of coffees and teas at the front counter, and roasting its own coffee approved by the SCAA certified brewers in the back room.
 Nothing will change at The Pie Chest on Fourth Street.

 Pennington, a self-taught baker who years ago applied for a baking gig at The Whiskey Jar on a whim, says this growing operation isn’t at all what she and Morrison pictured when The Pie Chest was still just an idea.